-7 Effective Steps To Increase Your Close Rate
+7 Effective Steps to Increase Your Close Rate

 This is all about persuasion.
 Not necessarily increasing your sales opportunities, but maximising your conversion rate.
 So that when you do have a sales meeting, you have a tried and test formula that predictably leads the customer to sign with you.